kamrik/IntroText/labs/DRAFT_lab.md

 ## Step 1 - Create your own public repo
 In the labs so far we edited files in a repository created by GitHub Classroom.
 In this assignment you will need to work with two repositories:

-1. Your own repository, where most of the editing will happen.
+1. Your own repository, where most of the editing will happen
-1. The usual GitHub Classroom repo like in the previous labs.
-With an address like this: `github.com/comp1238w25/asgn1-username`.
+1. The usual GitHub Classroom repo like in the labs, with an address like this: `github.com/comp1238w25/asgn1-username`.
 It will be used to tell the autograder where to look for the first repo.

 To create your own repository, go to [github.com](https://github.com) and click the green `New` button.
 Alternatively you can go directly to [github.com/new](https://github.com/new).
 Then follow the steps below.
 Numbers refer to the red circles on the screenshot.